Best Spinning Reel

 The SX models have a machined aluminum spool that is fitted with a rubber gasket to allow braid to be tied directly to the spool without mono backing.
 The SX doesn’t have the best spool size, but direct braid attachment saves a lot of room.

 The SX reels have plenty of max drag pressure for stopping running bass in their tracks.
 This pressure is generated by their carbon matrix, stacked washer drag system.
 One of the biggest attributes of the REVO SX drag system and the overall reel is low to no start up inertia.
+This makes it great for catching stronger fish and it’s probably the best spinning reel for bass out there.

 As we mentioned in the reel characteristics sections, this means the drag engages smoothly, and there is not a lot of jerk.
 This is especially important when using lighter line and leaders.